sparkflows/sparkflows-docs/docs/configuration/running-spark-standalone.rst

 Installing Fire
 ---------------

-We install Fire on the master node.
+Install Fire on the master node.

 - Download Fire Jar from website